 Creamy Butternut Squash Sauce with Bacon.

-In the same pan, over low/medium heat, add 1/4 cup olive oil + 1/4 cup butter.
-Add 1/4 cup flour to make a paste.
+Place a medium 10 inch skillet over low/medium heat, add 1/4 cup olive oil + 1/4 cup butter followed by 1/4 cup flour to make a paste.
 Cook for a few moments.
 Slowly add 1/2 cup chicken broth, stirring with a whisk constantly to form a creamy sauce.
 Add more broth a bit at a time if too thick.
 Whisk in the pureed squash.
 Stir to incorporate.
 Add in crumbled bacon (along with a drizzle of the bacon drippings if desired).
 Season with salt and pepper.
 Add a bit more broth if needed and a splash of cream if desired.

 Leave A Comment